Explore Provincetown

 A bicycle is your best method of transportation to navigate Provincetown’s narrow streets – and the recently renovated Provincelands bicycle trail atthe Cape Cod National Seashore is a great way to enjoy exquisite views of the dunes, beaches and ocean!
 Prices for a 2 hour bicycle rental from Gale Force Bikes start at just $10 and include a helmet, lock, free parking and a trail map.

 Golf is a big part of life on Cape Cod!
 We are lucky to have two fine and very different golf courses here on the Outer Cape.
-The closest is Highland Links, a hilly and challenging 9-hole course in North Truro,.
-There are ocean views from several of the holes, and you’ll end your nine near the majestic Highland Light.
+The closest is Highland Links, a hilly and challenging 9-hole course in North Truro.
+There are ocean views from several holes, and you’ll end your nine near the majestic Highland Light.

-Wellfleet’s Chequesset Golf Club is located on picturesque Chequesset Neck, and its beautifully manicured greens and fairways are a pleasure for golfers of all abilities.
-Come play with us!
+Wellfleet’s Chequesset Golf Club is located on the picturesque Chequesset Neck, and its beautifully manicured greens and fairways are a pleasure for golfers of all abilities.